GRACE

 of grace would bring cursing.
 This was the Law.

-Lord Jesus Christ, the only revealed member of the Trinity Who speaks.
+it is the Lord Jesus Christ, the only revealed member of the Trinity Who

 The specific instructions were called the "Ten Words" (Exodus

-spoke the words to Israel face to face (Deuteronomy 5:4).
-God wrote
+the words to Israel face to face (Deuteronomy 5:4).
+God wrote the

 31:18, 32:16) - "written by the finger of God" (Exodus 31:18).